From market fresh produce to some of the world's most innovative fine dining, foodies travelling to Australia have plenty to keep their palates busy.

 Eat Australia's best pizza

 The inner city Melbourne neighbourhood of Carlton has a rich history of Italian immigration.
 It's in Carlton, in fact, that Australia's love affair with coffee began percolating, when first generation Italian-Australians moved here many decades ago.
 Today, the area known as Little Italy plays host to a flourishing hub of excellent Italian-Australian restaurants, and the best of the best is arguably 400 Gradi.
-Owner Johnny Di Francesco is the former world's best pizza maker (currently ranked No.8), who made history as the first Australian to be accredited by the Naples Pizza Association, in a wonderful example of the fusion between Italian and Australian cultures and cuisines.
+Owner Johnny Di Francesco is the former world's best pizza maker, who made history as the first Australian to be accredited by the Naples Pizza Association, in a wonderful example of the fusion between Italian and Australian cultures and cuisines.
 Order the margherita pizza.
 This simple cheese and tomato pizza is the same recipe that he used to win the world's best title, and it's exquisite.

 Taste fresh local produce in Tasmania

 Tasmania produces some of the freshest food in the world, including top-quality seafood plucked straight from the Southern Ocean, gorgeous raw milk cheeses from unspoiled Bruny Island, and crisp apples (the state is known as the "Apple Isle").
 Franklin restaurant in Hobart – which has long been considered the best restaurant on the island – is on a mission to champion local produce.
 The seasonal menu changes regularly, but look out for fresh Tasmanian oysters, sea urchins or clams.
 You can also grab a drink in the adjoining bar.
 The fresh water, natural peats and cool weather help make excellent Tasmanian whisky, which has been recognised by experts in Scotland as some of the best whisky in the world.